FJ-cyberzilla/Advanced-OSINT-Framework-with-Claude-AI/README.md

 4. **Final AI Analysis** – Summarized intelligence powered by AI

 ---
+“The further a society drifts from truth, the more it will hate those who speak it.” — George Orwell
+---

 ## ⚙️ Installation & Setup
 Clone the repository and compile the core binary: